lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 The serialization routine for keys simply concatenates the private keys of the component signature algorithms, as defined below:

 ~~~
-Composite-ML-DSA.SerializePrivateKey(mldsaSeed, tradSK) -> bytes
+Composite-ML-DSA.SerializePrivateKey(mldsaSk, tradSK) -> bytes

 Explicit inputs:

-  mldsaSeed  The ML-DSA private key, which is the bytes of the seed.
+  mldsaSk    The ML-DSA private key, which can be any of seed,
+             expanded, or both.

   tradSK     The traditional private key in the appropriate
              encoding for the underlying component algorithm.